Welcome to Rum 101.

-We promise to keep is simple.
-Mind-numbing phrases such as "polyphenolic compounds" have been omitted.
-(If that is your cup of tea, may we recommend www.rumuniversity.com?
-They dig deep and we like their work.)
+We promise to keep it simple.
+Mind-numbing phrases such as “polyphonic compounds” have been omitted.
+If that is your cup of tea, may we recommend rumuniversity.com?
+They dig deep and we like their work.

 There are a lot of different rums out there ranging from crystal clear, light-bodied White Rums to aromatic, deeply hued Aged Rums.
 Our goal is to help you discover what you like.
 Please never hesitate to ask us for guidance.

 It Begins with Sugarcane

 Whiskey and vodka begin with grain.
 Tequila begins with the blue agave plant.
 And, rum begins with sugarcane – a tropical plant in the grass family.
 Harvesters process sugarcane into two products: plain ‘ole sugar and molasses.
 They extract the sugar first by boiling the sugarcane juice until sugar crystals form.
 What’s left behind is molasses – the foundation for most rum.

 There are exceptions: Many French types of rum (rhum), for example, are made from 100% sugarcane juice instead of molasses, such as our Rhum Barbancourt.